-The Corporation's operations will be subject to a variety of laws, regulations, guidelines and policies relating to the manufacture, import, export, management, packaging/labeling, advertising, sale, transportation, storage and disposal of medical cannabis but also including laws and regulations relating to drugs, controlled substances, health and safety, the conduct of operations and the protection of the environment.
-While to the knowledge of FV Pharma's management, FV Pharma is currently in compliance with all such laws, changes to such laws, regulations and guidelines due to matters beyond the control of FV Pharma, may cause adverse effects to its operations and financial condition.
+The Company's operations will be subject to a variety of laws, regulations, guidelines and policies relating to the manufacture, import, export, management, packaging/labeling, advertising, sale, transportation, storage and disposal of medical cannabis but also including laws and regulations relating to drugs, controlled substances, health and safety, the conduct of operations and the protection of the environment.
+While to the knowledge of the Company's management, the Company is currently in compliance with all such laws, changes to such laws, regulations and guidelines due to matters beyond the control of the Company, may cause adverse effects to its operations and financial condition.

-The commercial medical cannabis industry is a new industry and the Corporation anticipates that such regulations will be subject to change as the Federal Government monitors licensed producers.
+The commercial medical cannabis industry is a new industry and the Company anticipates that such regulations will be subject to change as the Federal Government monitors licensed producers.